xianlinbox/daily_practise/databricks/de-databricks-2.md

 ## SQL Warehouses (SQL Endpoint)

-designed to provide a high-performance, cost-effective, and user-friendly experience for SQL analytics and Business Intelligence (BI) workloads.
+Databricks SQL is a dedicated product for data warehousing on the Lakehouse.
+Designed to provide a high-performance, cost-effective, and user-friendly experience for SQL analytics and Business Intelligence (BI) workloads.
 They are a distinct compute resource optimized for SQL.
+Databricks SQL Warehouses are the compute engines (replacing old SQL Endpoints).

 ### Types of SQL Warehouses

-- Serverless SQL Warehouse (Recommended for most cases)
+- Serverless SQL Warehouse (Recommended for most cases): Databricks fully manages the compute infrastructure
-- Pro SQL Warehouse
+- Pro SQL Warehouse(Complex or Highly Concurrent Workloads, Specific Networking Needs): Databricks manages the cluster, including auto-scaling, but you retain some control over underlying instance types and min/max cluster sizes.
+Supports advanced features like workload management, query concurrency controls, and integration with specific networking configurations (e.g., VNet injection in Azure).
-- Classic SQL Warehouse
+- Classic SQL Warehouse:Designed for smaller, less demanding workloads or for testing. has slower startup & scaling

 Scale Up & Scale Out